Finland Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Finland.
+For nationals from countries not listed here, please contact the nearest embassy to check the visa requirements for Finland.

 Types and Cost

-Finland is a signatory to the 1995 Schengen Agreement.
+Finland is a Schengen country, so the Schengen visa scheme applies.

 Extension of stay